-Cutty Sark is one of the fastest and the only surviving ship of its time.
+Cutty Sark is one of the fastest and the only surviving ships of its time.
 It was the only surviving tea clippers from the merchant service.
 Many epic voyages were made and the ship survived all the odds of times.
-In its peak in nineteen century, Cutty Sark sailed through the world’s important trading routes.
-For more historic information on Cutty Sark you can read an article on “History.co.uk” In 2006 the ship caught fire due to mistake of the co-workers not switching off the industrial vacuum cleaner.
-Cutty Sark is now open to general public with all its glory since April 2012.
+At its peak in the nineteen century, Cutty Sark sailed through the world’s important trading routes.
+For more historic information on Cutty Sark you can read an article on “History.co.uk” In 2006 the ship caught fire due to the mistake of the co-workers not switching off the industrial vacuum cleaner.
+Cutty Sark is now open to the general public with all its glory since April 2012.

 To reach Cutty Sark, you need to take a train towards Lewisham and pop out at Cutty Sark for Maritime Greenwich DLR Station.
 The first thing you will see while coming out of the station will be The Cutty Sark.
 It would be handy to grab a visitor’s map of the area from Cutty Sark, as it will help you to cover the rest of the destinations in an efficient way.
 When you come close to the ship it looks huge and sheer beauty will take you back.
 The entry to the ship museum is from a small building next to the ship.
 The entry fee to Cutty Sark is £15.00 per adult.